Dec. 28. Congratulations to two college counseling

 The truth is, one of the best ways to score well on standardized tests is to be a person with great intellectual curiosity, with wide interests, who reads a broad range of challenging subjects.
 The best kind of tutoring isn't about narrowing a student into a robot, but about opening him/her up into a thinker.

-Having been blessed with great students, I have been blessed in return with some wonderful letters from them.
-Here are some that almost make me blush:
+Having been blessed with great students, I have been blessed with wonderful letters from them:

 "You took us beyond just reading and writing, to a degree of discussion and understanding."
 "You happen to be one of the most intelligent, well-spoken, and funny teachers I have ever had the privilege of studying under."
 "Your class was aimed to raise creative blending and thinking."
 "Since taking your class I can honestly say that I am a better person, intellectually and spiritually."
 "You inspired me to try many new things!"